 Each type of system has a unique setup that affects what equipment is used, the complexity of installation, and, most crucially, your potential costs and savings.

 What would be the best in your situation?
-Let’s look closer at the benefits and downsides of grid-tied, off-grid and hybrid solar systems.
+Let’s take a closer look at the benefits and downsides of grid-tied, off-grid and hybrid solar systems.

 1. Save more money with net metering

 Your solar panels will often generate more electricity than what you are capable of consuming.
 With net metering, homeowners can put this excess electricity onto the utility grid instead of storing it themselves with batteries.

 Many utility companies are committed to buying electricity from homeowners at the same rate as they sell it themselves.
 As a homeowner, you can use these payments from your utility to cancel out your electricity usage charges - by up to 100%.

 Net metering plays an important role in how solar power is incentivized.
 Without it, residential solar systems would be much less feasible from a financial point of view.

 2. Lower upfront costs and ease of installation